Hollyoaks: United Kingdom

 In June 2020, episodes of Hollyoaks were made available on social media platform Snapchat.
 In shortened segments featuring the highlights of an episode, they premiere on the app immediately after broadcast.
-In February 2022, it was announced by Channel 4 that new episodes of Hollyoaks would premiere on All 4 prior to their broadcast on television.
+In February 2022, it was announced by Channel 4 that new episodes of Hollyoaks would premiere on All 4 (now Channel 4) prior to their broadcast on television.
 They confirmed that the changes would take place from March 2022 and that each episode would become available in the early morning of each weekday.
+In September 2023, broadcast became again more digitally focused when it was announced that Hollyoaks was to be removed from Channel 4's schedule, but would remain on E4 and streaming services.
+They also began premiering episodes on YouTube.

+On 29 February 2024, it was announced by Channel 4 that Hollyoaks will have its weekly episode count reduced from five to three episodes a week starting from September 2024.
+It was confirmed that this reduced output of scheduled episodes will have an effect on cast and crew cuts with approximately 135 job cuts and losses, because of this production and filming of Hollyoaks had been suspended and halted for the remainder of the day.
+Stephanie Waring, who played Cindy Cunningham, the show's longest-serving female character, since 1996, was the first cast member to reveal she had lost her job as a result of the budget cuts, stating that the producers had given her the option of announcing she had quit of her own volition.

+On 27 August 2024, Hollyoaks released its autumn 2024 preview trailer whilst also confirming its new schedule within its reduced episode format to three episodes a week airing on Monday, Tuesday and Wednesday starting from its stunt week from 9 September 2024 followed by a one-year time jump the following week from 16 September 2024.
+Prior to these changes Hollyoaks will air a final full week of episodes Monday to Friday with a six episode special week for the week of 2 September 2024.

-International
+International broadcast

 In New Zealand, the show aired on TV1, TV2 and C4.
 In Australia, from October 2010 to January 2012, the digital multichannel 7Two had broadcast double episodes of Hollyoaks from September 2009.
-In the United States, beginning in March 2014, the streaming service Hulu began adding episodes of Hollyoaks; episodes are uploaded to the service two weeks after their initial airing in the UK.
-In France, the soap airs dubbed in French on TF1 Séries Films under the title Hollyoaks, l’amour mode d’emploi.
+Previously, in the United States, beginning in March 2014, the streaming service Hulu began adding episodes of Hollyoaks; episodes were uploaded to the service two weeks after their initial airing in the UK.
+However, in November 2023, Hulu announced that they have stopped adding new episodes after stating that they had lost the rights to the series and all episodes had disappeared from the platform.
+In France, the soap airs dubbed in French on TF1 Séries Films under the title Hollyoaks, l'amour mode d'emploi.